-- 3. All TA assignments will be reviewed by the Course Supervisor to assess that the workload will not by semester end, exceed the maximum hours of work provided as follows: - a.
-Prior to the end of week five (5), Departments shall remind Course Supervisors and Teaching Assistants that Course Supervisors are required to conduct a workload review (Workload Review Form in Appendix C). - b.
-The Course Supervisor will conduct the workload review in consultation with the Teaching Assistant in a timely manner so as to ensure that the course is sufficiently advanced to assess the workload.
-The Course Supervisor will advise the Teaching Assistant of the result of the review, and the Department will retain the copy of the completed review form until the conclusion of the following semester.

-Where the Course Supervisor concludes that the workload required will, by semester end, exceed the total workload hours of the appointment, then it will be necessary to either reduce the workload, where possible, or provide additional compensation.
-The Department Chair shall promptly advise the Teaching Assistant of the results and reasons of decision in writing, with a copy to the Union.
+- 3. All TA assignments will be reviewed by the course instructor to assess that the workload will not by semester end, exceed the maximum hours of work provided as follows: - a.
+Prior to the end of week six (6), Departments shall remind course instructors and Teaching Assistants that course instructors are required to conduct a workload review (Workload Review Form in Appendix C). - b.
+The course instructor will conduct the workload review in consultation with the Teaching Assistant in a timely manner so as to ensure that the course is sufficiently advanced to assess the workload.
+The course instructor will advise the Teaching Assistant of the result of the review, and the Department will retain a copy of the completed review form until the conclusion of the following semester. - c.
+Where the course instructor concludes that the workload required will, by semester end, exceed the total workload hours of the appointment, then it will be necessary to either reduce the workload, where possible, or provide additional compensation.
+The Department Chair shall promptly advise the Teaching Assistant of the results and reasons of decision in writing, with a copy to the Union. - d.
 After receiving the results of the workload review, the Teaching Assistant can request a meeting with the Department Chair to discuss the review.
-The Teaching Assistant has the right to be accompanied by a Union representative at that meeting if they so wish.

-- 4. The University will supply the TSSU with copies of the end of week three (3) enrollment data from the Registrar as soon as such information is available. - 5.
-Teaching Assistants are encouraged to review their workload with their Course Supervisor on a regular basis.
+The Teaching Assistant has the right to be accompanied by a Union representative at that meeting if they so wish. - 4.
+Teaching Assistants are encouraged to review their workload with their course instructor on a regular basis.
 It is acknowledged that adjustments to the hours assigned to any one factor may be necessary, with the provision that there may be compensatory adjustments on other factors to ensure that the hours required approach but do not exceed the maximum hours per base unit assigned.
-The Course Supervisor must be aware of and approve any such reallocation.
-Early identification and consultation regarding workload concerns affords both the Teaching Assistant and the Course Supervisor a better opportunity to resolve problems.
-This is especially important where the Teaching Assistant believes that they cannot complete the work required by the Course Supervisor within the assigned hours.
-A Teaching Assistant who, after consulting with the Course Supervisor still reasonably believes that the workload required by the Course Supervisor will exceed, by semester end, the maximum of forty two (42) hours per base unit assigned, may submit a written request for a review to the Department Chair, at the earliest opportunity, outlining how the workload required by the Course Supervisor will exceed the assigned base unit total.
-The parties acknowledge that such requests do not constitute a criticism of the Course Supervisor or the Department Chair, but are a legitimate part of the ongoing monitoring of the Teaching Assistant workload.
+The course instructor must be aware of and approve any such reallocation.
+Early identification and consultation regarding workload concerns affords both the Teaching Assistant and the course instructor a better opportunity to resolve problems.
+This is especially important where the Teaching Assistant believes that they cannot complete the work required by the course instructor within the assigned hours.

-Where the workload review finds that the Teaching Assistant has sufficient time to complete the required tasks within the TUG but is having difficulty in doing so the Course Supervisor will review the employment of time with the Teaching Assistant and provide direction as to intended use of the time and feedback on how the Teaching Assistant is currently using their time.